Before we get into the content of this article, it must be noted that not all of the restaurant entertainment ideas will work for every establishment.

 Focusing on convenience is always a good combination for combos.

-Lots of people love new experiences but without the commitment.
-Try offering vegan dishes that taste like “the real thing” (like cheese and meat), and get people to guess what’s in the dish.
+Lots of people love new experiences but without commitment.
+Try offering vegan dishes that taste like “the real thing” (like cheese and chicken), and get people to guess what’s in the dish.

 Bring in sketch artists to draw tables of guests.
 At the end of the meal, the sketch is handed over to the party to do with as they see fit.

 You could also use artists that animate pictures for something extra special.
 Be sure to include a logo of your restaurant on the drawing.

 Pay what you want

 Try a “pay what you want” day.
 Offer a menu with no set prices.
 Instead, guests pay what they feel the food was worth.